groegerj/LNL/README.md

 In any case, the following is needed:

 *  A rooted Android with su binary.
+*  An Android version that allows setting selinux to moderate.
 *  A busybox binary in /system/xbin.
-*  An Android version that allows setting selinux to moderate.
 *  A terminal emulator app.

-In addition, you need a terminal emulator app.
+## su command

+## selinux

+## busybox

+## terminal

-*  For best user experience, jackpal's Terminal app and Hacker's keyboard, both available through F-Droid.
+For best user experience, jackpal's Terminal app and Hacker's keyboard, both available through F-Droid.

 Prerequisites to be explained in more detail...